-Final Application Curing
+Application Curing

-Following the submission of full applications, PBDA will begin evaluation of all submitted proposals.
-Curing of Final Applications will begin upon receipt of an application and continue until scoring of applications begins.
+Following the submission of applications, PBDA will begin evaluation of all submitted proposals.
+Curing of applications will begin upon receipt of an application and continue until scoring of applications begins.
 Curing will ensure that the applications received adhere to the Final_Project_BSL_ApplicationID.csv and Final_Project_CAI_ApplicationID.csv, ensuring the inclusion of all required BSLs.
 Curing will also ensure that all required documents and assurances are completed/provided, including, but not limited to: